 These are some rough informal notes about the material of the first week - to augment your own notes.
-This is only part, the rest (Arthur-Merlin, P/NP, Travelling Salesman approximation) can be found in the book of Lovász-Pelikán-Vesztergombi)

 Algorithms, efficiency.

 Algorithm: (informally) finite set of precise instruction for performing a calculation or solving problem.

 Input, Output, (Example: Kruskal's Algorithm.
 Input: weighted graph (in form of an n-by-n matrix), Output: list of edges (pairs of vertices) forming a spanning tree and having minimum weight)